awsdocs/aws-batch-user-guide/doc_source/compute_environments.md

 # Compute Environments<a name="compute_environments"></a>

 Job queues are mapped to one or more compute environments\.
 Compute environments contain the Amazon ECS container instances that are used to run containerized batch jobs\.
 A given compute environment can also be mapped to one or many job queues\.
 Within a job queue, the associated compute environments each have an order that is used by the scheduler to determine where to place jobs that are ready to be executed\.
-If the first compute environment has free resources, the job is scheduled to a container instance within that compute environment\.
+If the first compute environment has available resources, the job is scheduled to a container instance within that compute environment\.
 If the compute environment is unable to provide a suitable compute resource, the scheduler attempts to run the job on the next compute environment\.

 **Topics**
 + [Managed Compute Environments](#managed_compute_environments)